text that reads, crystals, rocks, minerals, gemstones

 ""ethically mined text""

-I'm not a geologist but am three years into a geology degree.
+I'm not a geologist, but am three years into a geology degree.
 Due to the nature of my business, I often speak with geologists and rock and mineral experts around the world and have done so for more than twenty years.

-The following day I received this reply;
+The following day, I received this reply;

+I was so disgusted with the response that I left a review on Trustpilot.
 In an existing review that had already been left for this business, a customer wrote;

 "Communication was very poor.
 The business owner did refund me but this was then followed by blocking me and sending voice notes regarding how ‘upset’ she was that I was disappointed with her customer service.
-She also said she thought I did receive the product implying I was lying.
+She also said she thought I did receive the product, implying I was lying.
 The seller is completely unprofessional."

 "I've noticed you've edited your review 4 times within 12 hours of your submission, I hope my response reflects your latest updates.